MUSICMANBASS.GLOBAL

 Examples can be found up to late 1978.

-Although the new pickups had shorter pole pieces, the older original pickup routing remained unchanged for a period.
-Perhaps this was to allow the use of either the newer or the oldere pickups until stocks of the older were depleted.
-Examples of the newer pickup used with the older original pickup routing can be found on bodies up to late 1978.
+Although the new pickups had shorter pole pieces, the older original pickup routing initially remained unchanged and extended into 1978.
+Its presumed that this was to allow the use of either the newer or the oldere pickups until stocks of the older were depleted.
+In this regard, the older pickup can also be found on some Basses dated 1978

-First Revision Of Pickup Routing (Circa 2nd half of 1978):
+First Revision of Pickup Routing (Circa 2nd half of 1978):

 Body 11 August 1978.
 B007512.